• Skip to primary navigation

 Instructions

-Boil the chopped potatoes until soft, about 10-15 minutes depending on size.
+• Boil the potatoes in water until soft, about 10-15 minutes, depending on size.

-Mash the potatoes with plant-based margarine and plant milk, Add extra tablespoons of potato liquid until the mash is the preferred texture.
+• Mash the potatoes with margarine and plant-based milk, Add extra tablespoons of potato liquid until the mash is the preferred texture.

 Season with salt and pepper to taste.